schemetrica/automating-data-delivery-odk-central/README.md

 ### Select Fields for CKAN

-It's not uncommon to want "friendly names\" for use in reports and analyses.
-It may also be necessary to translate survey labels to a different language.
+It's common to use "friendly names\" in reports and analyses.
+It may be necessary to translate survey labels to a different language.
 We can use the *Select Values* step to accomplish this and to re-order or remove columns as needed (*Figure 5*).